Skip to main content

 1. The first step is to carefully read and understand the dispute email sent to you by the Disputes team.
 The most basic details that are included in the email are the following:

-3. Dispute fee/s: PayMongo charges a fixed dispute fee of PhP800.00 per transaction.
-The card schemes will automatically deduct this from your next weekly payout if you have a sufficient payout balance.
-Should the dispute be decided in your favor, the dispute fee will be returned to you along with the transaction amount.
+3. Dispute fee/s: Be aware that PayMongo charges a flat dispute fee of PhP800.00 per transaction.
+This fee is automatically deducted from your upcoming weekly payout.
+However, if the dispute is resolved in your favor, both the dispute fee and the original transaction amount will be credited back to you.

 2. You may coordinate with your customer regarding the transaction and resolve why it is being disputed.
-For example, it may only be due to a misunderstanding.
+Some disputes may be due to a misunderstanding, if the customer wishes not to proceed with the chargeback you may request for a cardholder withdrawal letter stating that the transaction was valid and they no longer wish to dispute the transaction.

-3. Based on your own investigation of the transaction, you can either accept or dispute the transaction.
-If you decided to accept, kindly notify us through the Dispute Contest Form link provided in the email.
+3. Following your review of the transaction, you may either accept or dispute the charge.
+Should you decide to accept, kindly notify us using the Dispute Response Form link provided in your email or dashboard.

-4. Should you decide to contest, you must submit supporting documents through our form using the same Dispute Contest Form link.
-So that we can file the contest on your behalf.
+4. Should you choose to contest the dispute, you must provide compelling evidence through the Dispute Response Form link.
+This will enable us to file the contest on your behalf.

 4. I've already submitted the evidence, what's next?